Unity-Technologies/com.unity.demoteam.digital-human/README.md

 # Package: com.unity.demoteam.digital-human

-Library of tech features used to realize the digital human from *The Heretic*.
+Library of tech features used to realize the digital human from *The Heretic* and *Enemies*.

 ## Requirements
+-*Minimum Requirements*
+	- Unity 2020.3 +
+	- HDRP 10.9.0 +

+- *Requirements for Skin Deformation and Skin Attachment GPU Path*
+	- Unity 2021.2 +

+- *Requirements for new Eye and Skin Shaders*
-- Unity 2019.3.12f1 +
+	- Unity 2022.2.0a16 +
-- HDRP 7.3.1 +
+	- HDRP 14.0.3 +

 ## Features